 The Authority's Annual Governance Statement provides assurances that the Authority has the necessary corporate governance arrangements in place to perform effectively.
-The Authority's Annual Governance Statement for 2021/22 was published on 31 May 2022 and presented to the Performance, Audit and Scrutiny Committee as part of the Authority's Statement of Accounts at its meeting in July 2023.
+The Authority's Annual Governance Statement for 2022/23 was published on 31 May 2023 and presented to the Fire Authority in September 2023 as part of the audited Statement of Accounts for 2022/23.

 The Authority's Code of Corporate Governance Framework supports the development of the Authority's Annual Governance Statement.
-The Code of Corporate Governance for 2022/23 was reviewed and revised in conjunction with Members and Officers during 2022/23 and was approved by the Performance Audit and Scrutiny Committee in May 2023.
+The Code of Corporate Governance for 2023/24 was reviewed and revised in conjunction with Members and Officers during 2023/24 and was approved by the Performance Audit and Scrutiny Committee in May 2024.